fisharebest/webtrees/CONTRIBUTING.md

 ### NPM

 * After modifying any CSS or JS files, you'll need to rebuild the files in `public/js` and `public/css`.
-You do this with the command `npm run production`.
+You do this with the command `npm run build`.
+* During the JavaScript module migration, keep the compatibility globals `window.webtrees`, `window.TreeViewHandler`, and `window.statistics` available for existing templates and inline callers.

 ## Third-party libraries and compiled files in the source tree